yildizyusuf/qr-code-frontendmentor/README.md

 ### What I learned

 I have learned how to allign items, texts, images and etc.

-Implemented images to the index file
+Implemented images to the index file.

-Added variables as colors to memorize and call them quickly when needed Used justify, flex to allign items in order
+Added variables as colors to memorize and call them quickly when needed.

+Used justify, flex to allign items in order.

-Called the text from a link without needing to download it Made it mobile friendly by marking the max width and the @media
+Called the "font" from a link without needing to download it.

+Made it mobile friendly by marking the max width and the @media.

 ```html
 <h1>CSS Code</h1>